 1. Objective.
-This STX is designed to train the commander and key leaders in establishing situational awareness and planning necessary to conduct causeway operations.
-The unit personnel must become proficient in providing a floating causeway pier for the discharging of cargo and equipment from lighters directly to a unimproved shoreline or degraded fixed port facility; providing a causeway ferry for moving rolling stock, breakbulk, and containerized cargo from ship to shore; and providing a RRDF that interfaces between RO/RO ships and lighterage for the rapid discharge of rolling stock.
+This STX is designed to train the commander and key leaders in establishing situational awareness and planning necessary to transport personnel, cargo, and equipment.
+The unit personnel must become proficient in transporting non-containerize cargo, combat-equipped personnel, vehicles, and containers during water terminal, waterborne tactical and joint amphibious, riverine or JLOTS operation.
 The unit must also become proficient in organizing defense measures against Level I and II/III threats.
-This FTX combines the elements of command and control and providing movement support for cargo and equipment.
+This FTX combines the elements of command and control and providing watercraft transportation support.

 - a.
-This STX supports the unit's FTX, Provide Movement Support for Cargo and Equipment. - b.
+This STX supports the unit's FTX, Provide Watercraft Transportation Support. - b.
 This STX supports the Transportation Terminal Battalion STX, Provide Transportation Services.

 - (1) This STX can be used to plan and implement support for higher HQ as a part of a CPX or an FTX.

-- (2) During classroom activities, the use of the TSOP and responsibilities and procedures in FM 3-3, FM 7-8, FM 3-19.4, FM 44-8, and FM 55-30 should be discussed and the T&EOs listed in this STX should be reviewed.
+- (2) During classroom activities, the use of the TSOP and responsibilities and procedures in FM 3-3, FM 7-8, FM 3-19.4, FM 44-8, and appropriate marine-related FMs should be discussed and the T&EOs listed in this STX should be reviewed.

 - (a) Personnel status procedures.

 - (b) Administrative support procedures.

 - (c) Health, welfare, and morale support functions.

 - (e) Food service support.

-- (f) Unit maintenance functions.
+- (f) Unit Maintenance functions.

 - (g) Level I defense procedures.

 - (h) NBC defense procedures.

-- (3) CPX, CFX, and TEWT provide the units the training to teach teamwork and proper preparation of estimates and orders. - (4) Games and simulations are developed to teach leaders as part of a continuing officer and NCO development program.
+- (3) CPX, CFX, and TEWT provide the units the training to teach teamwork and proper preparation of estimates and orders.

+- (4) Games and simulations are developed to teach leaders as part of a continuing officer and NCO development program.
 They also are used to exercise command and control at unit level. - (5) Tips for leader training. - (a) Leaders should familiarize themselves with the procedures for planning and planning administrative and logistical support. - (b) The unit and higher echelon TSOP should be reviewed. - (c) A map/route reconnaissance should be conducted, if possible.

 - (1) After the unit demonstrates proficiency for the tasks in this STX, this STX can be trained under several options:

 - (a) In a field or MOUT environment.

 - (b) With or without NBC conditions.

 - (c) Day or night.

 - (d) With or without OPFOR interdictions.

-- (2) The trainer must become proficient in processing casualty reports; briefing replacements; directing supply operations; food service support, maintenance, field sanitation programs; and organizing response to Level I threats and NBC attacks.
+- (2) The trainers must become proficient in providing command and control, including planning, direction, supervision of mission operations, supply, food service, unit administration; maintenance, field sanitation programs; and organizing response to Level I threats and NBC attacks.

 - (3) After proficiency in this STX is reached, the unit sustains proficiency by executing this STX as part of an FTX.